gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 War Paints:

+Note: War Paints will only be uploaded to the repository once the entire collection is done (textures converted to VTF, and exteriors moved to their proper folders).
+However, file names won't be renamed until ALL War Paints are complete (GPA frames taken, textures exported, converted DDS to VTF, and moved to proper folders).
+This is because I will be doing a mass rename later that will be much easier once everyting is done.

 1- The Jungle Jackpot Collection:

-1-a) Anodized Aloha: Hasn't started;

-1-b) Bamboo Brushed: Hasn't started;

-1-c) Croc Dusted: Hasn't started;
+1-a) Anodized Aloha: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

+1-b) Bamboo Brushed: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

+1-c) Croc Dusted: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-d) Leopard Printed: Hasn't started;
+1-d) Leopard Printed: GPAs captured, need textures to be exported;

-1-e) Macaw Masked: Hasn't started;
+1-e) Macaw Masked: GPAs captured, need textures to be exported;

-1-f) Mannana Peeled: Hasn't started;
+1-f) Mannana Peeled: GPAs captured, need textures to be exported;

-1-g) Park Pigmented: Hasn't started;
+1-g) Park Pigmented: GPAs captured, need textures to be exported;

-1-h) Piña Polished: Hasn't started;
+1-h) Piña Polished: GPAs captured, need textures to be exported;

-1-i) Sax Waxed: Hasn't started;
+1-i) Sax Waxed: GPAs captured, need textures to be exported;

-1-j) Tiger Buffed: Hasn't started;
+1-j) Tiger Buffed: GPAs captured, need textures to be exported;

-1-k) Yeti Coated: Hasn't started.
+1-k) Yeti Coated: GPAs captured, need textures to be exported.

 ---